Mental Health Facilities Multnomah County, OR

 Cascadia Behavioral Healthcare Plaza Clinic

-Cascadia Behavioral Healthcare Plaza Clinic is one of mental health facilities in Multnomah County, Oregon, located at 2415 Se 43rd Avenue, Suite 100, 97206 zip code.
-Cascadia Behavioral Healthcare Plaza Clinic provides outpatient treatment.
-Cascadia Behavioral Healthcare Plaza Clinic provides integrated dual diagnosis disorder treatment, individual psychotherapy and activity therapy to adults, young adults and children / adolescents.
-Cascadia Behavioral Healthcare Plaza Clinic also supports veterans, active duty military and people with traumatic brain injury.
-Additional services provided at Cascadia Behavioral Healthcare Plaza Clinic include education services, vocational rehabilitation services and integrated primary care services.
+Cascadia Behavioral Healthcare Plaza Clinic is a mental health clinic in Multnomah County, Oregon, located at 2415 Se 43rd Avenue, Suite 100, 97206 zip code.
+Cascadia Behavioral Healthcare Plaza Clinic offers outpatient treatment.
+Cascadia Behavioral Healthcare Plaza Clinic provides activity therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Cascadia Behavioral Healthcare Plaza Clinic also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Some other services provided by Cascadia Behavioral Healthcare Plaza Clinic include illness management and recovery, intensive case management and court-ordered outpatient treatment.

 Learn More